-Where many businesses fall flat, in my experience, is that they think that just creating the event on Facebook will send event registration and attendance skyrocketing on its own.
-They don’t really promote it outside of one initial post, and then they leave it and wait.
+Many businesses fall flat in their attempts to get more Facebook event attendance.
+Unfortunately, they think that just creating the event on Facebook will send event registration and attendance skyrocketing on its own.
+They don’t really promote the event outside of one initial post, and then they leave it and wait.

 Cross-promoting your event on other platforms is always a good move; some brands’ audiences will be more active on Twitter or Instagram instead of Facebook, for example.
-And when it comes to Twitter and Instagram, hashtags are key.
+And for Twitter and Instagram, hashtags are key.

 Whichever hashtags you use (and don’t forget, you can now use hashtag stickers!), make sure that you direct users straight to your Facebook event page for more information.
 Tell them where to find out and how to get there, if you can’t link it outright.

-There’s an enormous amount of irony in social media: users crave authentic and transparent content from brands, but are also only likely to pay attention (or even see it) if other users are already paying attention.
-This sometimes requires brands to focus more on the advertising side, making transparency more of an illusion.
+There’s an enormous amount of irony in social media: Users crave authentic and transparent content from brands but are also only likely to pay attention (or even see it) if other users are already paying attention.
+So, this sometimes requires brands to focus more on the advertising side, making transparency more of an illusion.

 Facebook Ads has some new event promotion features that I was really excited to see.
 When you want to increase event attendance, one of the best ways to do so quickly is to boost the event through Facebook’s Ad system.

 You can create a custom audience for users who responded “Going,” “Interested,” or both to your event.
-This is a brand new feature, and it was released just when I needed it really recently to promote one of my clients’ events.
+I recently needed it to promote one of my clients’ events.
 I created a custom audience off users who had only responded “interested” and ran a retargeting campaign designed to encourage them to register for the event.
 We started seeing big jumps in registrations almost immediately.